VihnCraft/ResourcePack/README.md

 # VihnCraft: The official resource pack.

-The official VihnCraft resourcepack for java edition.
+The official VihnCraft resourcepack for **Java Edition only**.

-This resourcepack will not modify any item textures unless you are on vihncraft, or figure out the CustomModelData value.
+This resourcepack will not modify any item textures unless you are on the VihnCraft server, or figure out the CustomModelData value.

 # Installation process *(Windows, Official Launcher)*